CopperEagle/SmartFileLibrary/README.md

 #### Currently available
 - Local database to organize the files.
+- Multiple options to infer metadata like title and publishing year from the document.
+Includes locally deployed AI models.
 - AI generated keywords based on the *title* of the file.
-If the actual title cannot be inferred from the `crossref` database, the filename will be used for now.
 - Enhance the automated process for scientific works using the `crossref` metadata database.
 - Basic (experimental) webinterface for queries.
+The project has a coding first mentality.
+To get all features, you need to code in Python.
+The GUI is seperated in [here](rsc/).

 ![Screenshot of the experimental webinterface](rsc/screenshot_chrome.png)

-#### Future
+#### Ongoing work
-- Infer metadata like titles, keywords from PDF content using LLMs for analysis.
+- Include more models for metadata inference.
+At the top of the list is [Idefics2-8b](https://huggingface.co/HuggingFaceM4/idefics2-8b): **It's performance is remarkable** for an open source visual model this size.
+- Support common APIs like ChatGPT-V, Claude, etc.
+- Add more features to the webinterface.
-- Improved Webinterface.
+- Tests